rorymcgit/battle-in-the-browser/README.md

 In week 3 of Makers Academy we were tasked with making a simple 2 player turn-based browser game using the Model-View-Controller (MVC) design pattern.

-I used Sinatra to handle routing, Ruby for game logic and Capybara to automate browser tasks for full feature testing with RSpec.
+I used Sinatra to handle routing, Ruby for game logic and Capybara to automate browser tasks for feature testing with RSpec.

 Instructions for use:
 - Clone this repo